mudroljub/js-rain/README.md

 First install  [node.js](https://nodejs.org).
 Then install dependencies:
 * `npm install`

-To start a simple example:
+To start raining:
-* `npm run watch`
+* `npm start`

-Now, you are ready for development.
+Then open http://localhost:8080/.
 The browser will automatically update when you save.

 ## Todo:
 * dodati vetar